Ajala001/infinion-code-challenge/README.md

 **API Endpoints**
 **User Registration API**
-    - Endpoint: POST /api/auth/signUp
+-Endpoint: POST /api/auth/signUp

 **Validation:**
-    - Email must be a valid format.
+-Email must be a valid format.
-    - Password must be at least 6 characters long, containing at least one uppercase letter, one lowercase letter, and one number.
+-Password must be at least 6 characters long, containing at least one uppercase letter, one lowercase letter, and one number.
+    -

 **Response:**
 - On successful registration, a confirmation email will be sent, and user details will be saved in the database.

 **User Login API**
 - Endpoint: POST /api/auth/signIn

 **Product CRUD Operations**